 DA 19102 DENTAL RADIOLOGY II - A continuation of DA 19052.
 This course provides students with an opportunity to gain competence in exposure, developing, and interpretation skills of dental radiographs.
 The students will be exposing and processing a complete radiographic series on a patient under the direct supervision of the instructor.
-Upon successful completion of DA 19052 Dental Radiology I and DA 19102 Dental Radiology II the student will meet the requirements to sit for the Radiography portion of the Dental Assisting National Board.
+Upon successful completion of DA 19052 Dental Radiology I and DA 19102

+Dental Radiology II the student will meet the requirements to sit for the Radiography portion of the Dental Assisting National Board.

-DA 19112 DENTAL CLINICAL EXPERIENCE I - Students perform dental assisting duties in off-campus facilities under the supervision of a dentist and his/her staff.
-This begins in the sixth week of the second semester, Tuesday and Thursday of each week for approximately eight hours a day accumulating 64 hrs.
-During this part of the clinical training the student will be rotated through various dental specialty offices and general offices.
+DA 19115 Dental Clinical Experience - This clinical course provides students the opportunity to perform dental assisting duties in off-campus facilities under the supervision of a dentist and his/her staff.
+During this part of the introductory clinical training the student will be rotated through one or two general dentist or pediatric dental offices.